1

 Broiled Chicken & Artichokes

 My wife and I first made this chicken entree as newlyweds, and we have been hooked on it ever since.
 We make it almost weekly now.
 It's so simple and affordable, yet delicious and healthy.
-Can't beat that! —Chris Koon, Midlothian, Virginia
+You can't beat that! —Chris Koon, Midlothian, Virginia

 Flavorful Pot Roast